dengking/programming-language/docs/C++/Idiom/Object-based-resource-management/RAII/index.md

 RAII can be summarized as follows:

-- encapsulate each resource into a class, where
+1、encapsulate each resource into a class, where

 - the constructor acquires the resource and establishes all class invariants or throws an exception if that cannot be done,

 - the destructor releases the resource and never throws exceptions;

-- always use the resource via an instance of a RAII-class that either
+2、always use the resource via an instance of a RAII-class that either

 - has **[automatic storage duration](https://en.cppreference.com/w/cpp/language/storage_duration)** or **temporary lifetime** itself, or
 - has lifetime that is bounded by the lifetime of an automatic or temporary object

 **Move semantics** make it possible to safely transfer resource ownership between objects, across scopes, and in and out of threads, while maintaining resource safety.